yaswanth144/Covid19-prediction-using-deep-learning/README.md

 7.Repeat steps 5 and 6 until you get good visualisation of training and validation loss(i.e. both losses are nearly equal preventing from both overfitting and underfitting).

-8.You can Save this model for future use.